 After Kaine left office, he became chairman of the Democratic National Committee and spent the better part of 18 months defending the Obama White House.
 Allen lost his bid to retain his seat in 2006 after calling the Democratic tracker who was following him “macaca”—widely perceived as a racial slur against the man, who is of Indian descent.
 Still, the race was close, with Allen losing to Democrat Webb by just a point, 49 percent to 50 percent.

-This article appears in the Jan.
-17, 2012, edition of National Journal Daily.
+This article appears in the January 17, 2012 edition of NJ Daily.